Azure/azure-powershell/src/Migrate/docs/New-AzMigrateHCIServerReplication.md

 ```

 ### -TargetVMName
-Specifies the name of the Azure VM to be created.
+Specifies the name of the VM to be created.

 ```yaml
 Type: System.String